salafiaji/ProgrammingProjects_AbsoluteJava/src/chapter1/README.md

     BodyMassIndex: A simple program to calculate the body mass index.
     ToPigLatin: A program to change a text to a pig latin format
-    videoHameMachineCoupon: Calculates how many candybars or gumballs based on coupons owned by the owner.
+    videoGameMachineCoupon: Calculates how many candybars or gumballs based on coupons owned by the owner.